Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 Bad: > "The Verifier rejected the Implementor's proposal."

-Problem: no basis and no evidence reference (evidence_ref), the dispute is irreproducible.
-The next reviewer will be unable to challenge or support the verdict.
+Problem: there is no rationale and no evidence link (evidence_ref), the dispute is not reproducible.
+The next reviewer will not be able to challenge or support the verdict.

-Good: > verdict=DENY, reason=violates_invariant:silent_p0, evidence_ref=tests/regression_001.json, next_step=Implementor adds severity check before auto-escalation
+Good: > verdict=DENY, reason=violates_invariant:silent_p0, evidence_ref=tests/regression_001.json, next_step=Implementor adds a severity check before auto-escalation

-evidence_ref here is the same evidence marker as in Part 1: a reference to a specific place in a file, not a retelling. silent_p0 is the invariant "no P0 incident may close without escalation."
+evidence_ref here is the same evidence marker as in part 1: a reference to a specific place in a file, not a paraphrase. silent_p0 is the invariant "no P0 incident should close without escalation."
 If the Verifier returns DENY, do not close the dispute manually.
-Demand a formal basis from the party: a reference to a specific requirement, hook log, schema violation, or unproven scenario.
-Thus judgment.md becomes not a report of "who won," but a journal of procedural state.
+Demand a formal rationale from the side: a reference to a concrete requirement, a hook log, a schema violation, or an unproven scenario.
+This is how judgment.md becomes not a "who won" report, but a log of procedural state.

-In Qwen Code, such arbitration is not one built-in command.
-The minimal implementation is assembled from /review, headless qwen -p runs, project scripts, and, if needed, user commands.
-Save all verdicts to files so that another engineer can repeat the dispute without chat history.
-Detailed mapping of roles and built-in CLI capabilities is in [appendix-b-qwen-code-compatibility.md](appendix-b-qwen-code-compatibility.md).
+In Qwen Code, such arbitration is not a single built-in command.
+The minimal implementation is assembled from /review, headless runs of qwen -p, project scripts, and, if needed, custom commands.
+Save all verdicts to files so that another engineer can replay the dispute without chat history.
+The detailed mapping of roles to the CLI's built-in capabilities is in [appendix-b-qwen-code-compatibility.md](appendix-b-qwen-code-compatibility.md).

-> [runnable] — the runnable example of file arbitration is in [examples/tribunal/](examples/tribunal/) (see [examples/tribunal/README.md](examples/tribunal/README.md)).
+> [runnable] — the runnable example of file-based arbitration lives in [examples/tribunal/](examples/tribunal/) (see [examples/tribunal/README.md](examples/tribunal/README.md)).
 The real run is assembled from three scripts:

-• check_invariants.py checks anti-Goodhart thresholds (a rule prohibiting improving one metric at the expense of degrading others);
+• check_invariants.py checks anti-Goodhart thresholds (a rule that forbids improving one metric at the cost of degrading others);

 • write_judgment.py assembles the final judgment.md from the two previous outputs.